mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 ![Event 4724 password reset](screenshots/lab-08-13-event-4724-password-reset.png)

-This confirmed that password reset activity was being captured by the configured audit policy.
+This confirmed that the password-reset attempt was recorded.

 ---

-### 14. Event ID 4738 User Account Change Validated
+### 14. Validated Event ID 4738

-Event Viewer was used to filter the Security log for Event ID `4738`.
+The Security log was filtered for Event ID `4738`.

-The event showed:

 ```text
 A user account was changed.